astronomersiva/siva.dev/posts/write-ups/seeing-indian-rocket-launches.md

 featured: true
 ---

+**Update:** ISRO has now opened a launch view gallery to view launches.
+This is a lot closer(~6kms away, the place I have described here is 11kms away) to the launchpads.
+However, for night launches, especially if you are interested in photography, I would recommend the place that I have described in this post.
+To enter the viewing gallery, you will have to register in [this website](https://www.shar.gov.in/VSCREGISTRATION/index.jsp).

 I am a space freak.
 All throughout my childhood, I have seen the rockets being launched from Sriharikota from my home in Chennai.
 Yes, you read that right. **Rockets launched from Sriharikota are visible from Chennai.** Sriharikota is in fact just around 100 kilometers from Chennai.